Resource fragmentation hypothesis

 The resource fragmentation hypothesis was first proposed by Janzen & Pond (1975), and says that as species richness becomes large there is not a linear increase in the number of parasitoid species that can be supported.
-The mechanism for this hyperbolic relationship is suggested to be that each of the new host species are too rare to support the evolution of specialist parasitoids (Janzen & Pond, 1975).
-The resource fragmentation hypothesis is one of two hypotheses that seek to explain the distribution of the Ichneumonidae.
+The mechanism for this hyperbolic relationship is suggested to be that each of the new host species is too rare to support the evolution of specialist parasitoids (Janzen & Pond, 1975).
+The resource fragmentation hypothesis is one of two hypotheses that seeks to explain the distribution of the Ichneumonidae.